Olaug Bollestad

-Olaug Vervik Bollestad (born 4 November 1961) is a Norwegian nurse and politician for the Christian Democratic Party who is a member of Parliament for Rogaland since 2013.
-She served as the party leader between 2021 and 2024, having been deputy leader from 2015 to 2021.
-She served as Minister of Agriculture and Food from 2019 to 2021.
+Olaug Vervik Bollestad (born 4 November 1961) is a Norwegian nurse and politician for the Christian Democratic Party.
+She was a member of Parliament for Rogaland from 2013 to 2025 and served as the party leader between 2021 and 2024, having been deputy leader from 2015 to 2021.
+She also served as Minister of Agriculture and Food from 2019 to 2021.

 Political career

 Early career

 Educated as a nurse, she worked as department manager at Stavanger University Hospital before she became mayor.
-She was elected to the municipal council of Gjesdal in 2003.
+She was elected to the municipal council of Gjesdal Municipality in 2003.

 Mayor of Gjesdal

-She served as mayor of Gjesdal from 2007 to 2013, when she was elected to the Parliament of Norway in the 2013 Norwegian parliamentary election where she was nominated in the first spot on the Christian Democratic Party's ballot for Rogaland.
+She served as mayor of Gjesdal Municipality from 2007 to 2013, when she was elected to the Parliament of Norway in the 2013 Norwegian parliamentary election where she was nominated in the first spot on the Christian Democratic Party's ballot for Rogaland.
 During her tenure, the Centre Party's Torill Idland served as deputy mayor from 2007 to 2011 and Labour's Frode Fjeldsbø from 2011 to 2013.
 Bollestad resigned on 23 September 2013 to take her seat in parliament and was succeeded by Fjeldsbø.

 During her first tenure as mayor, she led a coalition with the Labour Party, Centre Party and Socialist Left Party.
 The Socialist Left Party dropped out of the coalition following the 2011 local elections, but Bollestad continued to lead a coalition with the Labour and Centre parties.
 Following her resignation to take her seat in Parliament, she was said to have been "disappointed" with the Labour Party taking over the mayorship in Gjesdal.